v-viksur/architecture-center/docs/microservices/gateway.md

 ## Azure API Management

 API Management is a turnkey solution for publishing APIs to external and internal customers.
-It provides features that are useful for managing a public-facing API, including rate limiting, IP white listing, and authentication using Azure Active Directory.
+It provides features that are useful for managing a public-facing API, including rate limiting, IP white listing, and authentication using Azure Active Directory or other identity provider.

 To connect API Management to a Kubernetes cluster in Azure: